mpppk/imagine/readme.md

 ## Current Status: Alpha

 Available for major use cases, but there are unimplemented features and potential bugs.
-It is highly recommended to backing up your DB before any operation on imagine-app.
+It is highly recommended to back up your DB before any operation on imagine-app.

 ### TODO